(Updated January 15, 2025)

 As essential as installing EV charging infrastructure may be, most convenience store operators already struggle with managing energy consumption — with the average c-store using around 15–20 kWh of electricity per square foot per year — and EV chargers will only place higher demand on the energy grid.
 Add to that the rising costs of energy, and demand side management is quickly becoming one of the most important trends among convenience store retailers.

 Thankfully, while energy costs are going up, the cost of “smart” technologies for energy management is going down as they become more widely available.
 Energy management systems (EMS) are increasingly used for monitoring and controlling energy consumption in units such as refrigeration, hot bars, and other food and beverage equipment.
-For example, City’s , which senses anomalies in temperature, can alert facilities managers to leakage and other malfunctions, allowing for immediate action, ensuring that energy consumption is tightly managed.
+For example, City’s Spark+ tool, which senses anomalies in temperature, can alert facilities managers to leakage and other malfunctions, allowing for immediate action, ensuring that energy consumption is tightly managed.

 IoT frameworks, through the use of a network of sensors placed on equipment that collect data and feed it back to a central cloud, can give c-store facilities managers central control over assets and leverage the power of data to increase energy efficiency.

 Facilities management companies who specialize in tech-supported energy management solutions can be a valuable resource when it comes to choosing the best systems for cost efficiency and ease of adoption – not just in support of your current infrastructure, but to support plans and goals for the future.
-As an example, City FM’s holistic energy management solutions typically reduce energy consumption by 50% or more.
+As an example, City FM’s holistic energy management solutions typically reduce energy consumption by 50 percent or more.

 Big-picture outlook: Is the convenience store industry growing?